dani-lbnl/introvision/README.md

 </table>

 ## Tutorials with Jupyter notebooks:
-- Refresh some concepts in case you need: [[link]](https://swcarpentry.github.io/2015-05-04-lbl/) by Softwarwe carpentry
+- Refresh some concepts in case you need: [[link]](https://swcarpentry.github.io/2015-05-04-lbl/) by Software carpentry

 - Learn how to read images e create your own filters: [[link]](https://datacarpentry.org/image-processing/) by Data carpentry